powertac/powertac-server/server-distribution/README.txt

   can request a configuration and a log-prefix string.

   --config server-config
-  gives the URL (not a filename) of a properties file that overrides the standard server configuration.
+  gives the URL (or a filename) of a properties file that overrides the standard server configuration.
 If this option is missing and the --control option is given, the server configuration is retrieved from controller-url/server-config.